Business Litigation Between Shareholders Involving

 For violation of their duty resulting unlawful gain to themselves, directors and officers are liable to account in equity, the same as ordinary trustees.
 Even actions that are in compliance with statutory requirements are still subject to the limitation that such conduct may not be for the aggrandizement or undue advantage of the fiduciary to the exclusion or detriment of the stockholders.

 Our New York business lawyers have handled numerous dissolution proceedings, accounting proceeding, unjust enrichment actions, actions for tortious interference with contractual relations or economic advantage, unfair advantage actions and actions for breach of fiduciary duty.
 We are small business owners and are understanding of the problems that arise between shareholders in a close corporation.
-Our New York and Westchester business attorneys often handle business disputes on contingency thereby allowing those shareholders who have been cheated to obtain the justice they deserve without the need to outlay a large legal fee up front and large hourly fees.
+Our New York business attorneys often handle business disputes on contingency thereby allowing those shareholders who have been cheated to obtain the justice they deserve without the need to outlay a large legal fee up front and large hourly fees.
 We provide the experience and knowledge of high priced law firms on a contingency basis.
-Our New York and Westchester corporate litigation lawyers believe that the ability to pay should not be an obstacle to a business person receiving what they deserve.
+Our New York corporate litigation lawyers believe that the ability to pay should not be an obstacle to a business person receiving what they deserve.

 Our consultations are always free.